Krista-Pipho/genome_2024/README.md

 ```
 $ conda activate assembly_env
 ```

+### Step 4: Test the pipeline

+Here we provide a small test dataset to quickly test that your pipeline installation is functioning.
+Please note that this pipeline was designed and optimized using data from heliconius butterflies, not yeast.
-Using example yeast HIFI reads we will go through a test run of the pipeline and its rules (processes).
+Using example yeast HIFI reads we will go through a test run of the pipeline and its parts.

-1. Download the example data from SRA of accession SRR13577847
+Download the example data from SRA accession SRR13577847

 ```
 $ fasterq-dump SRR13577847
 $ mv SRR13577847.fastq SRR13577847.fa
 ```

-2. Before running the pipeline, first test if workflow is properly installed and estimate the amount of needed resources.
-Run
+Before running the pipeline, test if workflow is working properly and estimate the amount of needed resources.
 ```
 $ snakemake --dry-run
 ```
-This `--dry-run` flag evaluates the rules without running the actual commands, and also creates a DAG image (`/genome_2024/src/rulegraph.png`) that shows the workflow of all rules.
-Check if these match.

-    a.
-If on a cluster, the pipeline DAG image (and also any other files) can be viewed by pulling the file from shell to your local computer via `$ scp netid321@dcc-login.oit.duke.edu:/path/to/genome_2024/src/dag.png /local/path/to/save` on local terminal

-**INSERT IMG**

-3. Then run the pipeline with launch.sh, a file wrapper that contains the Snakemake commands (found within `/src/Snakefile`)
+Run the pipeline with launch.sh, a file wrapper that contains the Snakemake commands (file name `Snakefile`)
 If on a cluster,
 ```
 $ sbatch launch.sh